frc2204/ramdocs/docs/programming/version-control/github.md

 !!! info
     GitHub is not the only git hosting service.
 There are many other services, like [Gitlab](https://gitlab.com/), [Bitbucket](https://bitbucket.org/), and [Gitea](https://gitea.io/en-us/).

+    For our team, we'll be using GitHub, as it has an excellent balance of features for both beginners and advanced users.

 ## Setup
 ### Creating an Account
 To create an account, go to [github.com](https://github.com/signup) and follow the instructions.